zvoidy/Guessing-Num-program/README.md

 ## Bonus
 7. The challenge in writing the program is to guess the answer in the least number of questions possible.

-### Misc
-- Consider generating a flowchart
-- As a front end, will you see Tkinter or Pygame?
-- How soon can you generate a working game?